 'Turtle' called for an attack astride the Via Anziate (the road linking Anzio and Rome) and the Rome railway to the north through Carroceto and Campoleone to a junction with Highway 7 about 1 mile (1.6 km) to the south of Lake Albano in the Alban hills.

 'Crawdad' outlined a drive through Ardea, 12 miles (19 km) to the northwest of Anzio and approximately paralleling the coast to the south-west of the Alban Hills.
 In terms of distance, 'Crawdad' offered the shortest route to Rome, but the road network was less favourable than that offered by Highway 7.

-After looking over the four plans, Alexander quickly dismissed all but ‘Buffalo’.
+After assessing the four plans, Alexander quickly dismissed all but 'Buffalo'.